Flow Engineering – Learning to Lead from the Inside Out

 00:18:04

-So what we're aiming to do here is a second pass by including Kim as a first-class participant in the process, we don't want to create a bunch of BAPS and dump them on Kim and say, Hey, it turns out your, the problem, and we need you to, uh, to help us out, right.
+So what we're aiming to do here is a second pass by including Kim as a first class participant in the process.
+We don't want to create a bunch of maps and dump them on Kim and say, Hey, turns out you are the problem and we need you to, uh, to help us out, right?
 We're looking to include Kim in this process and make sure that she benefits just as much as Sharon's team.
 And the way that we do this is by recreating an outcome map between the two groups to find a common win-win scenario.
 And that brings us to a common value stream map.
-So what is the, the flow, uh, inside of environment set?
-So we're digging deeper to find out where's the bottleneck and environment set up now, uh, where can we influence the flow inside of Kim's team in order to increase her capacity?
-And, uh, likewise increase the capacity of Sharon's team to deliver value,
+So what is the, the flow, uh, inside of environment setup?
+So we're digging deeper to find out where's the bottleneck and environment set up now?
+Uh, where can we influence the flow inside of Kim's team in order to increase her capacity and, uh, likewise increase the capacity of Sharon's team to deliver value.

 00:19:10

-These issues of clarity, value, and flow.
-They become harder as you scale up.
-Uh, for example, introducing Kim and, uh, Sharon, uh, is introducing two very different perspectives.
-They both basically deal with totally different systems, totally different people, totally different concerns on a day-to-day basis.
+These issues of clarity, value, and flow, they become harder as you scale up.
+Uh, for example, introducing Kim.
+And, uh, Sharon, uh, is introducing two very different perspectives.
+They ba basically deal with totally different systems, totally different people, totally different concerns on a day-to-day basis.
 And as a result, they've also got different goals.
 So their values are not naturally aligned.
 Um, and just as you move through an organization through different zoom levels, uh, it's very hard for any individual to keep the whole picture in their mind.
-So for example, Sharon has a broad picture of what's going on in her team, but she may not know the details of particular projects that our developers are working on.
+So, for example, Sharon has a broad picture of what's going on in her team, but she may not know the details of particular projects that her developers are working on.
 And similarly with Kim, uh, not being able to understand the details of particular servers, and as you move up through executive levels of management, they may have a high level picture of what's going on in the organization, but lacking all the adequate detail on, uh, what's happening at a detailed level.

 00:20:09

-When we bring Sharon and Kim together, uh, often we encounter this issue of personality clash, and, uh, two people who may be, uh, hesitant or reluctant to get, uh, get along with one another.
-This is exacerbated by seeing these two people is kind of a, uh, opaque entity where you just see it as a person, but not realizing the psychology going on inside their minds in Sharon's mind.
-Of course, she's got a collection of perceptions and understandings, and they're built up over time, um, based on the, you know, her training and experiences, culture, and so forth.
-And that guides her decision-making based on what she values and guides our actions based on what seems to be the most effective way to accomplish this.
-And so she builds up a sense of self.
-You know, she has some sense that I, Sharon, this is how I see things is what I want.
+When we bring Sharon and Kim together, uh, often we encounter this issue of personality clash and, uh, two people who may be, uh, hesitant or reluctant to get, uh, get along with one another.
+This is exacerbated by seeing these two people as kind of a, uh, opaque entity where you just see it as a person, but not realizing the psychology going on inside their minds.
+In Sharon's mind, of course, she's got a collection of perceptions and understandings, and they're built up over time, um, based on the, you know, her training and experiences and culture and so forth.
+And that guides her decision making based on what she values and guides her actions based on what seems to be the most effective way to accomplish this.
+And so she builds up a sense of self, you know, she has some sense that I, Sharon, this is how I see things.

-This is what I do.
-She's built up this sense of self, really around these perceptions values and, uh, activities.
+This is what I want, this is what I do.
+She's built up this sense of self really around these perceptions, values, and, uh, and activities.
 Kim is the same.
-She's got her own set of information and, uh, framework structure that she uses to understand the world, her own goals and our own behaviors.
-And she's built her sense of self around those mental capabilities to a great degree.
-So what we're doing and focusing on through collaborative mapping is beginning to establish a shared view between these two, these two people, um, and by establishing a shared view, you open the door to establishing shared goals.
-You can begin to balance and prioritize competing values, and you open the door to shared activity, the ability to actually act together and work together further.
+She's got her own set of information and, uh, framework structure that she uses to understand the world, her own goals and her own behaviors, and she's built her sense of self around those mental capabilities to a great degree.
+So what we're doing and focusing on through collaborative mapping is beginning to establish a shared view between these two, these two people.
+Um, by establishing a shared view, you open the door to establishing shared goals, you can begin to balance and prioritize competing values, and you open the door to shared activity, the ability to actually act together and work together further.
 You also open up the possibility of shared identity.
-So for example, on Kim's team, because they're dealing with very similar situations every day, they've got a very similar perception that have similar goals, similar activities.
+So for example, on Kim's team, because they're dealing with very similar situations every day, they've got a very similar perception, they've got similar goals, they've got similar activities.

-And so Kim's team is very, very cohesive inside the team, but they regard other teams outside of them as other right, not, not their team.
-And so the self other dichotomy is, uh, exacerbated when, um, the self other dichotomy comes from who you see to be similar to you in terms of their views, their intentions and their activities.
-So it's aligning those views and tensions and activities creates a cohesion and a unification.
+And so Kim's team is very, very cohesive inside the team, but they regard other teams outside of them as other, right, not not their team.
+And so the self other dichotomy is, uh, exacerbated when, um, well the self other dichotomy comes from who you see to be similar to you in terms of their views, their intentions, and their activities.
+So it's aligning those views, intentions and activities creates a cohesion and a unification.
 So shared activity in particular creates shared identity from among various, uh, things that help to build a shared identity.
 And if you want to unify action, you need to unify people's minds, especially starting with a shared view.

 00:22:45

-So in the case of the broader organization, we're going to zoom out a little bit and sort of provide an overview of where we are so far.
+So in the case of the broader organization, we're gonna zoom out a little bit and sort of provide an overview of where we are so far.
 So we're in a situation where the organization needs to improve its capacity to deliver value, right?
-It wants to go faster, which means that Sharon's team needs to go fast, or it needs a capacity to improve performance.
-We also have then the need by identifying that bottleneck and Sharon's team, as Kim's, uh, environment set up, we need Sharon's team to, we need Kim's team rather to improve its capacity to deliver value.
-But of course, you know, we immediately encounter the situation where Kim's team is overworked.
-Um, where are they going to get this improved capacity from?
-And that's going to bring us to, uh, what we are aiming for with this, this collaborative mapping, uh, between the two groups of people.
+It wants to go faster, which means that Sharon's team needs to go faster, needs a capacity to improve performance.
+We also have then the need by identifying that bottleneck and Sharon's team as Kim's, uh, environment set up.
+We need Sharon's team to, we need Kim's team rather to improve its capacity to deliver value.
+But of course, you know, we immediately encounter this situation where Kim's team is overworked, um, where are they going to get this improved capacity from?
+And that's going to bring us to, uh, what we are aiming for with this, this collaborative mapping, uh, between the two, uh, groups of people.

 00:23:42

-So we're targeting environments set and looking at how we can bring Kim and Sharon together towards common, uh, improvement of performance by digging deeper into that.
-So what we do in that common value stream mapping exercise is dig a little bit deeper and find out, you know, we have several activities that are happening inside of environment set up, and we want to identify they're the bottleneck.
+So we're targeting environment set up and looking at how we can bring Kim and Sharon together towards common, uh, improvement of performance by digging deeper into that.
+So what we do in that common value stream mapping exercise is dig a little bit deeper and find out, you know, we have several activities that are happening inside of environment setup, and we wanna identify there the bottleneck.
 We're digging deeper to find out what is the constraint that's going to move the needle the most, which brings us to a few separate areas.
-First of all, we discover that provisioning data tearing it down, refreshing.
-It takes up a massive amount of environment set up.
-So by refreshing the data only when it's needed, we're able to reduce the setup time by a significant percentage, brings us to the next bottleneck.
-And we can knock these off one at a time by minimizing manual testing.
+First of all, we discover that provisioning data, tearing it down, refreshing, it takes up a massive amount of environment set up.
+So by refreshing the data only when it's needed, we're able to reduce the setup time by a significant percentage, brings us to the next bottleneck, and we can knock these off one at a time.

-We're able to drop, set up time by a higher percentage, but the reason we did it second, because it takes a little bit more work than just that data check.
-Finally, as we're getting into diminishing returns, we discovered that updating the environment itself re provisioning containers, um, also dropped the setup time by a significant percentage, but, you know, we sort of stopped there because we've hit, you know, a great return on investment for this exercise by digging deeper into these constraints.
-So as a result, um, what we discover is that we're able to reduce the total time, the lead time of, uh, Sharon's team's value stream by 35%, by tackling that environment set up and reducing the total time it takes to do environment setup.
-We've reduced the total time.
-It takes to do the entire value delivery process and increase that capacity for delivering faster.
-As a result Kim's team is going faster, uh, by improving its capacity Sharon's team is able to improve its capacity and go faster.
-And the organization is benefiting by improving its ability to deliver value at a higher level of performance.
+By minimizing manual testing, we're able to drop set up time by a higher percentage.
+But the reason we did it second, because it takes a little bit more work than just that data check.
+Finally, as we're getting into, you know, diminishing returns, we discovered that updating the environment itself, re-visioning containers, um, also dropped the setup time by a significant percentage.
+But, you know, we sort of stopped there because we've hit, you know, a, a great, uh, return on investment for this exercise by digging deeper into these constraints.
+So as a result, um, what we discover is that we're able to reduce the total time, the lead time of, uh, Sharon's team's value stream by 35%.
+By tackling that environment set up and reducing the total time it takes to do environment setup, we've reduced the total time it takes to do the entire value delivery process and increase that capacity for delivering faster.
+As a result, Kim's team is going faster.
+Uh, by improving its capacity, Sharon's team is able to improve its capacity and go faster, and the organization is benefiting by improving its ability to deliver value at a higher level of performance.

 00:26:05